-(E) Equipment described in this paragraph and paragraph (F) of this rule may be replaced by newer technology that has equivalent or superior capability as determined by the provider of the HCS.
+(D) Equipment described in this paragraph may be replaced by newer technology that has equivalent or superior capability as determined by the provider of the service.
 In assessing these new technologies, consideration should be given to recommendations of recognized professional societies and accrediting bodies (e.g. the American college of cardiology).
-All cardiac catheterization services shall, at a minimum have the following equipment:
+All services shall, at a minimum have the following equipment:

-(1) High quality x-ray imaging with multi axial position capability;
+(1) High quality x-ray imaging with mutiaxial position capability;

 (2) A three-phase, twelve pulse generator with an output of eighty to one hundred kilowatts or a constant potential generator with an output of at least one hundred kilowatts at one hundred kilovolts;

 (3) Multimode or cesium iodide image intensifiers;

 (4) High-quality matched optics;

 (5) Appropriate imaging modality for review and storage of images;